uiri/toml/README.md

     pip install toml-tools

-[^0]  Entirely coincidentally `;-)` a customer's application depends on `toml`.
-It is undesirable to repeat all the testing and development work based on `toml` to date.
+[^0]  Entirely coincidentally `;-)` a customer's application depends on toml.
+It is undesirable to repeat all the testing and development work based on toml to date.
 As it happens, this application needs to run on Iron Python 2 as well.
-So instead of submitting more PRs to the original `toml` project mainly for my own needs, I've focussed my efforts on this fork.
-Hopefully I've not broken anything major, and perhaps it will even be of use to you too.
+So instead of submitting more PRs to the original toml project mainly for my own needs, I've focussed my efforts on this fork.
+Hopefully I've not broken anything major, so perhaps it will even be of use to you too.

 [^1] https://docs.python.org/3/library/tomllib.html